Blukzen/Pixel-Arena/README.md

   Unzip the contents.
   Execute PixelArena.exe

   **WARNING** There is a current bug where sometimes on class selection the game crashes.
+Running with administrator privelages seems to help in some cases.
   Gameplay instructions are provided in game.